aregtech/areg-sdk-demo/README.md

 ### Method 1: Integrate by Fetching AREG SDK Source Code

-To integrate the AREG SDK by fetching its source code, modify your project’s `CMakeLists.txt` to include the following script:
+To integrate the AREG SDK by fetching its source code, modify your projectâ€™s `CMakeLists.txt` to include the following script:

 ```cmake
 include(FetchContent)